dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 be relatively short&mdash;a few sentences, maybe a whole paragraph&mdash;and tells a casual reader what they might want to know about your package.

 Think of the description as the sales pitch for your package.
-Users will see it when they [browse for packages](http://pub.dartlang.org/packages).
+Users see it when they [browse for packages](http://pub.dartlang.org/packages).
 It should be simple plain text: no markdown or HTML.
 That's what your README is for.